vgt-tomek/photo-manager/README.md

 ![Photo manager - after](http://blog.vgtworld.pl/wp-content/uploads/2013/12/photo-manager-files-after.jpg)

 Later I choose, which files to keep and which ones I don't need.
-When I delete them, only jpeg files are remove, but raw are still there.
-At this point second autometaed step is to remove raw files with missing coresponding jpeg.
+When I delete them, only jpeg files are removed, but raw files are still there.
+At this point second step is to remove all raw files with missing coresponding jpeg files.

 Before: